The-Microservice-Dungeon/decisionlog/_decisions/game-api-draft.md

     v2:
         date: 2021-10-24
         comment: added first draft of the decision
+    v3:
+        date: 2021-12-31
+        comment: Updated draft to the final form
 ---

 ## Why is there need for such a decision?